 Ahoy matey!
 Follow the beacon to visit Esquimalt’s own brewery.

 A visit to the Victoria Public Market is always a good idea, whether you’re in need of lunch on the go (may we suggest a sandwich from Roast) or you’re looking to pick up some local produce for dinner.
+Historic Market Square is also home to a variety of local shops.
 Make your way to the Inner Harbour and spend some time at the Bateman Centre, which celebrates one of Canada’s finest wildlife artists.
 Afterward, grab a pint and a bite to eat with a view at the Breakwater Café and Bistro.
 It’s located at Ogden Point and often has live music in the evenings.

 Welcome to Victoria, B.C.’s Craft Beer Capital!